jborden/aural.training/README.md

 ## React

 React (v18, latest) is not in a place that can be easily used with rollup/tsc.
 It's a configuration nightmare with no straight forward answer.

+## Syncing DB

+The websocket on the backend needs more work.
+The frontend dexie db sync seems to delay connecting, or not connect at all.